 As the school's compound has expanded (and a couple of new buildings have been built by the students), the wall has been expanded and improved.
-Thanks to some judicious salvaging out, he should have no trouble defined and the students are specified and the specified are specif and purchases, several heavy machineguns were placed on the walls to help with the school's defense.
+Thanks to some judicious salvaging out, he should have no trouble decrease.

+and purchases, several heavy machineguns were placed on the walls to help with the school's defense.
 Some threats can't be brain blasted away, after all.